akiryk/tutorials-learning-lessons/Microservices/getting-started.md

 -> "Correlation ID": a unique identifier value that is attached to requests and messages that allow reference to a particular transaction and can help when monitoring issues across a distributed system.

 -> "Circuit breaker pattern": stop making a particular call to another service if the error rate passes a particular limit.
 After a period of time, it tries again.
 This can improve performance and prevent amplification effect.

+## High Performaing Tech
+Stronger companies are better suited to microservices pattern.
+This can be measured by your software development approach.
+Strong teams practice:

+- Continuous Deployment
+- Low Lead Time, the time between writing the user story and getting it into production.
+1 hour is high perf.
+- Low Mean Time to Recovery (MTTR), the time between identifying a problem and getting the fix out to customers.
+1 hour is high perf.
+- Low Change Failure Rate, the rate at which changes cause problems that need to be fixed.
+0-15% is high performing.

+## Microservices are suited for certain situations
+- large scale: lots of users, lots of data
+- governance: lots of developers, large teams, different products
+- complexity: regulatory, processing, logic, or anything